 As learning and development professionals, we know it, and yet we continue to use the same ineffective methods we have always used.
 I believe that this is due to misconceptions surrounding training that have been pervasive for decades.

-The first misconception is that traditional stand-up classroom training is a great way to learn because the participants are in-person, and it can be knocked out in a few hours.
+The first myth about leadership development is that traditional stand-up classroom training is a great way to learn because the participants are in-person, and it can be knocked out in a few hours.
 Certainly, it is nice to come together to create bonding moments.

 However, the reality is that bonding moments alone don’t equate to retained learning and implementation of the desired skill.
 It is no secret that traditional classroom training only yields a 10% retention rate, which leaves learning and development professionals with no choice but to consider different avenues.
 What does that look like?

 That leads me to misconception number two: simply migrating to online learning is a great way for employees to fit training into their workday without devoting large segments of their day to the new manager training.
 While this approach is a bit more effective than classroom training, people only retain 30% of what they have learned, and still, it has marginal on-the-job application.

 Let me illustrate the problem of training misconceptions with an analogy.
 If I handed you a pair of running shoes, could you run a marathon tomorrow?
 Even if you were a good runner, chances are you could not do it.
 It is the equivalent of saying, “Congratulations, you are a manager!
 Now go manage.”